dalchand/hot-code-push-test/README.md

 2. Modify server/server.js (Just put some new line somewhere).
 3. On client subscription is stopped.

-Step 3 is not excepted.
+Step 3 is not expected.